-In an article published in 1990, Leung and Haykin [19] posed the following question:

-"Is there a radar clutter attractor?"

-By applying the Grassberger-Procaccia algorithm to sea clutter, Leung and Haykin obtained a fractal dimension between 6 and 9.
-Independently of this work, Palmer et al. [20] obtained a value between 5 and 8 for the correlation dimension of sea clutter.
+In an article published in 1990, Leung and Haykin [19] posed the following question: "Is there a radar clutter attractor?"
+By applying the Grassberger-Procaccia algorithm to sea clutter, Leung and Haykin obtained a fractal dimension between six and nine.
+Independently of this work, Palmer et al. [20] obtained a value between five and eight for the correlation dimension of sea clutter.

 These initial findings prompted Haykin and coinvestigators to probe more deeply into the possible characterization of sea clutter as a chaotic process by looking into the second invariant: Lyapunov exponents.
-Haykin and Li [22] reported one positive Lyapunov exponent followed by an exponent very close to zero, and several negative exponents.
+Haykin and Li [22] reported one positive Lyapunov exponent followed by an exponent very close to zero and several negative exponents.
 This was followed by a more detailed investigation by Haykin and Puthusserypady [23], using state-of-the-art algorithms:

-- A maximum-likelihood-based algorithm for estimating the correlation dimension [56]. - An algorithm based on Shannon's mutual information for measuring the embedding delay [57,58]. - Global embedding dimension, using the method of false nearest neighbors [59]; the embedding dimension is defined as the smallest integer dimension that unfolds the attractor. - Local embedding dimension, using the method of local false nearest neighbors [60]; the local embedding dimension specifies the size of the Lyapunov spectrum. - An algorithm for estimating the Lyapunov exponents, which involves recursive QR decomposition applied to the Jacobian of a function that maps points on the trajectory of the attractor into corresponding points a prescribed number of time steps later [61, 62].
+- 1) a maximum-likelihood-based algorithm for estimating the correlation dimension [56]; - an algorithm based on Shannon's mutual information for measuring the embedding delay [57], [58]; - global embedding dimension, using the method of false nearest neighbors [59]; the embedding dimension is defined as the smallest integer dimension that unfolds the attractor; - local embedding dimension, using the method of local false nearest neighbors [60]; the local embedding dimension specifies the size of the Lyapunov spectrum; - 5) an algorithm for estimating the Lyapunov exponents, which involves recursive QR decomposition applied to the Jacobian of a function that maps points on the trajectory of the attractor into corresponding points a prescribed number of time steps later [61], [62].

-The findings reported by Haykin and Puthusserypady [23] are summarized here:
+The findings reported by Haykin and Puthusserypady [23] are summarized as follows:

-- Correlation dimension between 4 and 5. - Lyapunov spectrum consisting essentially of 5 exponents, with two positive, one close to zero, and the remaining ones negative, with the sum of all the exponents being negative. - Kaplan-Yorke dimension, derived from the Lyapunov spectrum, very close to the correlation dimension.
+- 1) correlation dimension between four and five; - Lyapunov spectrum consisting essentially of five exponents, with two positive, one close to zero, and the remaining ones negative, with the sum of all the exponents being negative; - 3) Kaplan-Yorke dimension, derived from the Lyapunov spectrum, very close to the correlation dimension.

-These findings were so compelling, in light of known chaos theory, that the generation of sea clutter was concluded to be the result of a chaotic mechanism, on which we have more to say in Section E.
+These findings were so compelling, in light of known chaos theory, that the generation of sea clutter was concluded to be the result of a chaotic mechanism, on which we have more to say in Section III-E.